cksystemsteaching/selfie/README.md

 The `-o` option writes MIPSter code produced by the most recent compiler invocation to the given `binary` file.

-The `-s` option writes MIPSter assembly of the MIPSter code produced by the most recent compiler invocation to the given `assembly` file.
+The `-s` option writes MIPSter assembly of the MIPSter code produced by the most recent compiler invocation including approximate source line numbers to the given `assembly` file.

 The `-l` option loads MIPSter code from the given `binary` file.
+The `-o` and `-s` options can also be used after the `-l` option.
+However, in this case the `-s` option does not generate approximate source line numbers.

 The `-m` option invokes the mipster emulator to execute MIPSter code most recently loaded or produced by a compiler invocation.
 The emulator creates a machine instance with `size` MB of memory.
 The `source` or `binary` name of the MIPSter code and any remaining `...` arguments are passed to the main function of the code.
-The `-d` option is similar to the `-m` option except that mipster outputs each executed instruction and the relevant machine state.
+The `-d` option is similar to the `-m` option except that mipster outputs each executed instruction, its approximate source line number, if available, and the relevant machine state.

 The `-k` option is not yet supported.